- September 9, 2019

 - Stop smoking

 Smokers are 2-3X more likely to develop Peripheral Arterial Disease than non-smokers.
 In general, they develop symptoms at an earlier age than non-smokers.
 Typical symptoms include claudication in the thigh or buttocks.
 Male smokers can also develop sexual side effects such as impotence.
-If you currently smoke, quitting is far and away the best thing you can do to prevent the onset of PAD.
+If you currently smoke, quitting is the best thing you can do to prevent the onset of PAD.

 - Get exercise